 If you want to make any other changes to the Shopify page template—like alter the layout or add sections not currently available—then you'll need to edit the code for the individual template files.

 For more information, check out our detailed visual guide on how to edit Shopify theme files and page templates.

-If you're not quite happy with the way your page templates look and function in Shopify, Shogun makes it easy to customize them with just a few clicks.
+If you're not quite happy with the way your page templates look and function in Shopify and just can’t seem to get the coding right, Shogun makes it easy to customize them with just a few clicks.

 You don't necessarily need a different page template for every page in your Shopify store.
 But custom page templates do come with a number of benefits.

-We've already mentioned how page templates make it easy to change your layout across multiple page using the same template.
+We've already mentioned how page templates make it easy to change your layout across multiple pages using the same template.

 In addition, prebuilt Shopify page templates:

 Your custom page templates can have an impact on whether or not a customer makes a purchase from your store.

 In fact, a study from Marketing Charts that compared conversion data between custom landing pages and standard product pages showed a significant gap in performance.